sergi/go-diff/README.md

   Copyright (c) 2006 Google Inc.
   <http://code.google.com/p/google-diff-match-patch/>

-This C version of Diff, Match and Patch Library is licensed under the [MIT License](http://www.opensource.org/licenses/MIT) (a.k.a. the Expat License) which is included here in the `LICENSE` file.
+This Go version of Diff, Match and Patch Library is licensed under the [MIT License](http://www.opensource.org/licenses/MIT) (a.k.a. the Expat License) which is included here in the `LICENSE` file.

-C version of Diff, Match and Patch Library
+Go version of Diff, Match and Patch Library

   Copyright (c) 2012 Sergi Mansilla <sergi.mansilla@gmail.com>
   <https://github.com/sergi/go-diff>